 The film is about the life of Lady Caroline Lamb, wife of William Lamb, 2nd Viscount Melbourne (later Prime Minister), and specifically her scandalous affair with Lord Byron.
-Ralph Richardson and Laurence Olivier also appear as King George IV and The Duke of Wellington, respectively.
+Richardson and Olivier appear as King George IV and The Duke of Wellington, respectively.

 This film features examples of: